The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 Another of the best short road trips from Chicago is a day trip down to Starved Rock State Park.
 Virtually everyone who lives in Chicago and loves the outdoors has made this journey at least once.

 Starved Rock has lots of hiking and camping opportunities, but it has so much more than that.
-There are waterfalls, sandstone cliffs along the river, and rock formations that are millions of years old.
+The park is known for its waterfalls, sandstone cliffs along the river, and rock formations that are millions of years old.

 3. Rockford, Illinois